Home / Disorders / Sports Injuries

 The course of treatment for Sports Injuries depends on the location and severity of injury.
 Minor injuries can be treated with RICE (rest, ice, compression, elevation), over-the-counter and prescription medicines, and joint injections that aid in controlling inflammation and promoting the healing response.
 In some cases, treatment and rehabilitation may be necessary depending upon the extent of injury and the time elapsed post injury.
 The most effective form of treatments for soft tissue injuries affecting the large joints include:

-Stem Cell Therapy
+Cell Therapy

-01 Stem Cell Therapy
+01 Cell Therapy

-Stem Cell Therapy for Sports Injuries has provided a new ray of hope for patients.
-It is a form of regenerative medicine that uses autologous mesenchymal stem cells from the patient’s bone marrow to repair the damaged cells within their body.The stem cells migrate to the site of injury and release growth factors that kick-start the natural repair mechanism of the body and hasten recovery.
+Cell Therapy for Sports Injuries has provided a new ray of hope for patients.
+It is a form of regenerative medicine that uses autologous mesenchymal cells from the patient’s bone marrow to repair the damaged cells within their body.The cells migrate to the site of injury and release growth factors that kick-start the natural repair mechanism of the body and hasten recovery.

 Our treatment program at Plexus

 Sports Injuries can take a long time to heal or never fully heal at all.
-At Plexus, Dr Na’eem Sadiq and his expert team provides the best Stem Cell Therapy to patients as an alternative to conventional medicine, with proven results.
-We use autologous mesenchymal stem cells from the patient’s bone marrow to treat a wide variety of sports injuries, including damage to tendons, ligaments, muscles, and cartilage.
-What’s more is that the non-invasive nature of our Stem Cell Therapy helps to repair and improve functional plasticity following sports injuries compared to traditional methods.
+At Plexus, Dr Na’eem Sadiq and his expert team provides the best Cell Therapy to patients as an alternative to conventional medicine, with proven results.
+We use autologous mesenchymal cells from the patient’s bone marrow to treat a wide variety of sports injuries, including damage to tendons, ligaments, muscles, and cartilage.
+What’s more is that the non-invasive nature of our Cell Therapy helps to repair and improve functional plasticity following sports injuries compared to traditional methods.

 Depending on the severity of your condition, the team works closely with the patient and his family to provide comprehensive rehabilitation, that includes the best possible Physical Therapy and sports rehabilitation.
 It helps to manage pain, prevent permanent damage, and regain strength and movement in parts of their body after an injury.